mnguyen0226/applied_llms/deeplearning.ai/chatgpt_prompt_engineering_for_developers/README.md

 - Traditional ML, get the label, and get inference which take analysis.
 For LLM, you can have a prompt and get results.
 You can use 1 API for multiple task

 ## Transforming
+- Language translator.
+- Tone translator for different business need.

 ## Expanding
+- Expanding a shorter text to a longer text.

 ## Chatbot